MikeAirey/AIMike/memory-bank/progress.md

 ## Current Status
 - All requested features implemented and tested
 - Game fully functional with enhanced debugging capabilities
+- UI cleaned up with more compact configuration section
+- Default values updated for better user experience
 - Ready for commit and further development

 ## Next Steps
 - Commit current changes with descriptive message
 - Consider additional debug categories if needed
 - Monitor performance with debug logging enabled
-- Gather user feedback on new debug features
+- Gather user feedback on new debug features and UI improvements